mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 (2 3) 5 (7 8)
 ```

 so I also had to define two helper functions, `monadic_permeate` and `dyadic_permeate` that do this "automatic mapping" for us.
-I defined these as two decorators because that is effectively what they are, functions that receive functions and returned modified versions of the input functions.
+I defined these as two decorators because that is effectively what they are, functions that receive functions and return modified versions of the input functions.

 What they effectively do is to recurse into the function arguments until there is nothing to do but to apply the actual function.